Crown Prince Sado: Taboo and reinstatement

 Prince Sado was reinstated fifteen days after he died but King Yeongjo banned any mention of the prince's name for the rest of his reign.
-Because of this decision, Prince Sado's son, Jeongjo, who ascended the throne following the passing of King Yeongjo, as the heir to his deceased half-uncle (Crown Prince Hyojang) instead.
-One of Jeongjo's first statements upon becoming king, however, was to declare, "I am the son of Prince Sado."
+Because of this decision, Prince Sado's son, Jeongjo, ascended the throne following the passing of King Yeongjo as the heir to his deceased half-uncle (Crown Prince Hyojang).
+Upon becoming king, however, one of Jeongjo's first statements was to declare, "I am the son of Prince Sado."
 Jeongjo always showed great filial devotion to his father, Crown Prince Sado, and he changed the posthumous name of his father's to a longer one, which is the origin of the latter's alternative title, Crown Prince Jangheon.